 - VACUUM statements are supported.
-When they are executed to reclaim storage space, pages with locks are skipped temporarily.
-A round-robin algorithm is used to check pages with locks.
-If their locks are released, VACUUM statements are executed to reclaim their storage space.
+When they are executed to reclaim storage space, pages that have locks are temporarily skipped.
+A round-robin algorithm is used to check pages that have locks.
+If the locks are released, VACUUM statements are executed to reclaim the storage space.
 This reduces blocking.

 - Cross-database query and access are supported over database links.

 - Recursive common table expressions (CTEs) are supported to allow recursive queries of SQL statements.
-These CTEs are used for hierarchical or tree-structure data.
+The CTEs are used for hierarchical or tree-structure data.

 - PL/SQL is enhanced to support RETURN QUERY EXECUTE statements.
 This way, SQL statements can be dynamically executed, and you can define anonymous blocks.

 HTAP improvementThe global deadlock detection mechanism is introduced to check and eliminate global deadlocks by dynamically collecting and analyzing lock information.
-In this situation, both the update and modification operations of heap tables can only be completed with fine-grained row locks.
+In this scenario, the update and modification operations of heap tables can be completed only by using fine-grained row locks.
 In addition, the modification, deletion, and query operations can be simultaneously performed for a large number of tables.
 This improves the concurrency and throughput of the system.
 Transaction locks are optimized to reduce competition for resources when transactions start and end.
 This way, high-throughput transaction processing is supported in addition to high-performance OLAP.

 - In typical OLTP scenarios, 100,000 transactions per second (TPS) are allowed in TPC-C.